Bachelor of Science with Honours

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 Qualifications other than those listed above are acceptable including:

 Pass HND (total of 120 credits) for entry to Year 1 with overall Merit with distinctions in 60 Level 5 credits

 Pass HNC (total of 120 credits) with an overall Distinction to include 90 Level 4 credits at Distinction.

 Examples of acceptable combinations include: 2 A Levels and BTEC Subsidiary Diploma: OCR National Diploma and BTEC Subsidiary Diploma: 2 A Levels and Cambridge Technical Introductory Diploma: A Level and BTEC National Diploma

-STAGE 1 -Application for all courses must be made via UCAS.com by the normal closing date of 15 January (18:00 hours).
+STAGE 1 -Application for all courses must be made via UCAS.com by the closing date of 26 January 2022 (18:00 hours).
 Applications received after this deadline will not be considered.
-Applications for all 4 of Ulster’s Social Work courses are dealt with centrally by the Admissions Office at Ulster (Magee Campus):
+Applications for all 4 of Ulster’s Social Work courses are managed centrally by the Admissions Office at Ulster (Magee Campus):